priezz/react-native-maps-google/README.md

 Thank you for considering contributing to this package!
 The contribution guide can be found [here](http://www.contribution-guide.org/).

 ## Security Vulnerabilities

+> To the maintainer of this fork:

+If you discover a security vulnerability within this package, please send an e-mail to github@plan.xyz.
+All security vulnerabilities will be promptly addressed.

+> To the original author:

 If you discover a security vulnerability within this package, please send an e-mail to software@pod-point.com.
 All security vulnerabilities will be promptly addressed.